Metisol/Builder-Pattern-Java/README.md

-# Builder Pattern – Java Example
+🎓 Builder Pattern – Java Implementation (University Academic Structure)

 This project demonstrates the **Builder Pattern** in Java using a simple **University Academic Structure**.
 The program constructs a university step by step by adding **faculties**, **departments**, and **courses**.